-Electrical Sub Panels Relieve Wire Routes
+The Installation of Electrical Sub Panels Helps to Relieve Wire Routes

 For home remodel work, particularly for energy-hungry locations such as bathrooms and kitchens where you have light fixtures and appliances etc. eating up your power, several brand-new cables will many times need to be run from the primary service panel to the project location to provide power.
 With older homes, it can be very tough to route numerous brand-new cables and electrical wires through already closed walls, floors, and ceilings.

 This is where the beauty of electrical sub panels really begins to shine!
 Rather than needing to run several messy wire pigtails through different new holes you have to open up in your walls and home in order to properly run all of the wire harnesses, you can have a sub panel installed near to where you need power extended.

 Now, all you need to do is connect the main electrical panel to the sub panel to supply it with the necessary electricity to run the lighting, appliances, and the rest of this electrical system section, and other items in that area of your home directly from your new sub electrical panel location.

 With a subpanel, just as with your main electrical panel, you want to make sure not to double-tap your terminations in the box.
 This is to say, it is improper and dangerous to have more than one wire connected to the neutral lugs or terminations, and is the same for all of the hot wire terminations as well.

 Once this is done, wiring everything else on this branch circuit becomes much easier to deal with, and will likely require SEVERAL fewer holes in your walls to boot!